 Looks like for the next couple of weeks I will be picking another ‘skill’.
 Getting Alexa to talk isn’t as easy as I imagined.
 This, in my eyes, explains the pretty odd selection of the skills available to be used with Alexa.
 A few random companies bothered to include the Alexa integration and bunch of students testing sample skills out.
 A pretty disappointing landscape for now for a DIY tinkerer like me.

 I have to say, that this is pretty discouraging.
 It happens quite often when I discover a new environment that I would like to involve in my home automation attempts.
 It creates a lot of frustration and heads scratching.
 I guess me and Alexa won’t be talking for some time.
 The 50h working weeks don’t make this any faster neither, so do bear with me.

 I don’t want to leave this post being all negative.
 I came across an inspirational video 2 days ago that eased me into overcoming struggles.
 If you as well find yourself fighting against something that is possibly bigger than you – you should watch a journey of Scotty Allen and the iPhone audio jack.

 It gave me the will to open the AWS developers guides again and try again.
-Also, I think Amazon itself has a faith in me as they sent me an invite to join the Amazon Echo conference in the UK.
-I’m happy to know someone has the faith in me.
+Also, I think Amazon itself has faith in me as they sent me an invite to join the Amazon Echo conference in the UK.
+I’m happy to know someone has faith in me.
 Even if I’m talking about Amazon’s PR bots.